 Champions Cup

 The top teams of each country in Sokker will take part in the Sokker Club Champions Cup.
-The total number of participants in the Champions Cup is 128 teams.
+The total number of participants in the Champions Cup is exactly 128 teams.

 All of the League Champions from each country (that already have a national team) will participate in the Cup.
 The total number of participants is completed by the National Cup winners from the countries that have the highest national ranking.
 Where one team wins both National Championship and National Cup, then the Champions Cup place moves down to a National Cup winner from the next country in the national ranking.

 This competition is based on a knockout system similar to the national cups.
 The draw shall be seeded based on the teams current ranking.
+The matches are played on Thursdays, starting from last Thursday of the preceding season and continuing with the following season.

 Friendlies